Serrin-Sage/Phase-1-Soccer-Project/README.md

-# 2022 World Cup Voter
+# 2022 World Cup Profiler

 The 2022 World Cup Voter provides a complete profile on all 32 countries competing in the 2022 World Cup in Qatar.
 Users can see a description on each country's historical and recent success.
 Using this information, they are encouraged to put in their vote for who they believe will take home the trophy.